 Caladenia callitrophila D.L.Jones was found to be Critically Endangered in accordance with the following provisions in the Biodiversity Conservation Regulation 2017: Clause 4.4(a)(e i,ii B).
-The main reasons for this species being eligible are: (i) it has a very low population size (<250); (ii) most mature individuals occur within one population; (iii) there is a continuing decline in the number of mature individuals due to threats from herbivory (grazing and browsing), forestry activities, habitat loss and destruction and climate change.
+The main reasons for this species being eligible are: (1) it has a very low population size (<250); (2) most mature individuals occur within one subpopulation; and (3) there is a continuing decline in the number of mature individuals due to threats from herbivory (grazing and browsing), forestry activities, habitat loss and destruction and climate change.